 Find chocolates in Philly-centric shapes — Liberty Bell, LOVE statue, Independence Hall — at Lore’s Seventh Street shop.
 The company shares ownership with Goldenberg’s Peanut Chews (the city’s most iconic candy), which means all of Lore’s chocolates are made in the original Peanut Chews production facility a couple miles north of the shop.

 Anthony’s Chocolate House, Italian Market

-Anthony’s might be better known as the coffee spot for weekends spent in the Italian Market, but they also keep the market well-equipped with sugary treats from truffles to classic Italian Sfogliatelle.
+Anthony’s might be better known as the coffee spot you go to during weekend trips to the Italian Market, but this place also keeps their market well-equipped with sugary treats like truffles and classic Italian sfogliatelle.

 Delice et Chocolat, Ardmore

 Brothers Joseph and Antonie Amrani bring their French culinary training to this cozy shop just steps away from Ardmore’s SEPTA stop.

 This South Jersey candy company has been in business since 1922, with the fourth generation of Duffy family chocolatiers at its helm.
 They make just about everything chocolate — bars, nut and fruit clusters, pretzels, barks, bonbons, and more.
 You’ll find all of these for sale at Duffy’s factory shop or at their outpost on Haddonfield’s main drag.